MThies-lab/MDMagic/README.md

 ### Verify Python Installation

-Use these instructions to verify Python your respective OS:
+Use these instructions to verify that Python is installed in your OS:

  | **On Windows:**  | **On macOS:** | **On Linux:** |
  |------------------|---------------|---------------|